internetarchive/wayback-diff/README.md

 The **noTimestamps** prop which should only be set to true in the ```/diff///WEBPAGE``` path schema.

-### SunburstContainer can receive up to four props.
+### SunburstContainer can receive up to six props.
 All of them are optional.

 The **loader** which is a React Component that will be shown when loading.